MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/database-migration-assessment-for-oracle-extension.md

         1. For example, *demo1*.
     1. Enter your **Assessment setting**.
         1. In the **Target Platform** field, enter the destination migration database.Currently, it supports SQL and PostgreSQL as target.
-        1. In the **Performance data collection** section, either select run performance data collection on Oracle database (connected) or Add AWR report.
+        1. In the **Performance data collection** section, either select run performance data collection on Oracle database (connected) or add AWR report.
         The recommendation is to use connected option if you are running this tool during peak or realistic load.
 Otherwise, provide the AWR reports generated in past for performance and sizing recommendation.
         1. In the **Scale factor** field, enter the multiplier value.
             1. If the recommended SKU needs to consider other peak load, the scale factor multiplier should be greater than 1.
 Example: Burst Load, Seasonal usage, future capacity planning etc. Whereas when  partial Oracle schema workload is considered  migrated, then the multiplier should be less than 1.